raghavahuja2801/voloLocals/Backend/README.md

 # VoloLocal Backend API

 A Node.js/Express backend service for connecting local service providers with customers.
-The platform enables users to request services, contractors to provide services, and admins to manage the entire ecosystem.
+The platform enables users to request services, contractors to provide services, and admins to manage the entire ecosystem with integrated payment processing.

 ## 🏗️ Architecture Overview